go-flac/flacvorbis/README.md

 ## Examples

 The following example adds a title to the FLAC metadata.
-Only add a new entry if you are sure there is none existing, otherwise will mislead some audio players.
+It considers whether there is already an existing vorbis comment block and updates it accordingly or otherwise creates a new one.
+Only add a new entry if you are sure there is none existing, multiple entries can be misleading for some audio players.
 ```golang
 package example